AlexiosFan/fpv_tut_2023/w4/week4.md

  // Hint: Let's assume that there is no overflow in this program.
  ```
  - Do you find any metrics that decides the termination of the program? <br>
-  >!
-If the number of iteration is finite, the program terminates!
-Thus, we can find a variable that counts the iteration! !<
+ * If the number of iteration is finite, the program terminates!
+Thus, we can find a variable that counts the iteration!*
  - It is metrics easy to find?
 Do you think of any alternatives? <br>
-  >!It is not explicitly given, so we may find another metrics that is **monoton decreasing** after each iteration.
+  *It is not explicitly given, so we may find another metrics that is **monoton decreasing** after each iteration.* <br>
-  When it reaches a bound, the program terminates.!< <br>
+  *When it reaches a bound, the program terminates.*<br>
   Do you find this new metrics in program 2? <br>
-  >! max(0-x, 0-i) = max(-x, -i).
-When this metrics is less equal 0, the program terminates. !<
+ *max(0-x, 0-i) = max(-x, -i).
+When this metrics is less equal 0, the program terminates.* <br>
+  **Edit: this does not hold when both of x and i are negative.
+Feel free to contact me, when
+  you find a better solution**
 ## To summarize
 We can always find a monoton decreasing metrics in a terminating program.
 The program terminates if and only if this metrics reaches a **bound**, e.g. 0.
  - How do we modify the program using this approach?
-   1. >!
-Initialize the metrics before we enter the loop!<
+   1. Initialize the metrics before we enter the loop
-   2. >!
-Update the state of the metrics, when we get out of the loop. !<
+   2. Update the state of the metrics, when we get out of the loop.
  - What do we show after the modification of the program?
-   >!
-Same old thing: **Local consistency**!!! !<
+   1. Same old thing: **Local consistency**!!!
+   2. Check $r \geq 0$ before entering the program
+   3. check $r_{new} < r_{old}$ before updating the value of r.

 See program 1 modified using this approach
 ```c